 Hazard insurance and homeowners insurance aren’t the same thing.
 Rather, hazard insurance refers specifically to coverage for the structure of your home and is an element of homeowners insurance.
 What your hazard insurance policy will cover depends on whether you have a named or open perils policy, though it generally won’t extend to damage from earthquakes or floods.

 If you’re taking out a mortgage on your home, you’re generally required to get homeowners insurance — and, by extension, hazard insurance.
-SoFi has teamed up with Lemonade to make it easy to get homeowners insurance.
+SoFi has teamed up with Gabi to make it easy to get homeowners insurance.
 Gabi allows you to get quotes from up to 40 top insurance carriers.
 You can match your current coverage to new policy offers with little to no data entry.
 Then bundle your home and auto insurance to save money.
 All with no fees and no paperwork.

 Photo credit: iStock/MicroStockHub